United States and weapons of mass destruction

-The United States is known to have possessed three types of weapons of mass destruction: nuclear weapons, chemical weapons, and biological weapons.
-The U.S. is the only country to have used nuclear weapons on another country, when it detonated two atomic bombs over two Japanese cities of Hiroshima and Nagasaki during World War II.
-It had secretly developed the earliest form of the atomic weapon during the 1940s under the title "Manhattan Project".
-The United States pioneered the development of both the nuclear fission and hydrogen bombs (the latter involving nuclear fusion).
-It was the world's first and only nuclear power for four years, from 1945 until 1949, when the Soviet Union produced its own nuclear weapon.
-The United States has the second-largest number of nuclear weapons in the world, after the Russian Federation.
+The nuclear weapons of the United States comprise the second-largest arsenal in the world, behind Russia.
+The US is only country to have used nuclear weapons in warfare, in the atomic bombings of Hiroshima and Nagasaki at the end of World War II.
+The Manhattan Project, begun in 1942, made the US the first nuclear-armed country.
+The US operates a nuclear triad.
+The US previously possessed chemical and biological weapons.
+It is a ratifier of the nuclear Non-Proliferation Treaty, Biological Weapons Convention, and Chemical Weapons Convention.

+The US carried out the first nuclear test, Trinity, three weeks prior to the atomic bombings.
+The Cold War's nuclear arms race began; in 1949 the Soviet Union carried out its first nuclear test, prompting the US to develop and test the first thermonuclear weapon, Ivy Mike.
+From the 1950s, the US stationed nuclear weapons overseas in Europe and East Asia.
+The 1962 Cuban Missile Crisis is regarded as a close call with World War III.

+The US carried out 1,054 nuclear tests from 1945 to 1992, and signed the Comprehensive Nuclear-Test-Ban Treaty in 1996.

+The US chemical weapons program began during World War I, and during the Cold War stockpiled primarily sarin, VX, and mustard gas.

+The US biological weapons program ran from 1943 to 1969, when it was renounced, alongside the first use of chemical weapons.

 Nuclear weapons

 Nuclear weapons have been used twice in combat: two nuclear weapons were used by the United States against Japan during World War II in the atomic bombings of Hiroshima and Nagasaki.
 Altogether, the two bombings killed 105,000 people and injured thousands more while devastating hundreds or thousands of military bases, factories, and cottage industries.
-The nuclear bombs that were set had repercussions that last multiple days after the explosion.

 The U.S. conducted an extensive nuclear testing program.
 1054 tests were conducted between 1945 and 1992.
 The exact number of nuclear devices detonated is unclear because some tests involved multiple devices while a few failed to explode or were designed not to create a nuclear explosion.
 The last nuclear test by the United States was on September 23, 1992; the U.S. has signed but not ratified the Comprehensive Nuclear-Test-Ban Treaty.

 Currently, the United States nuclear arsenal is deployed in three areas: